RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 15.md

 Brun had waited all shift for Dee to return, perhaps all her imagining of them coming to hate her had made it real.

-She felt she knew Debug well enough that if they said they would do something, it would happen.
+She felt she knew Debug well enough that if they said they would do something, she couldn't trust it would happen.
 They said they were coming back, which meant it would happen.
-They were one of the most reliable people she knew, even if they were a bit stand-offish from time to time.
+They were one of the most reliable people she knew, even if they were a bit stand-offish and skittish from time to time.

-As usual for this week, rather than be left alone with her thoughts, something interrupted them.
-The reception desk phone rang.
+As usual for this week, rather than be left alone with her thoughts, something interrupted them and the reception desk phone rang.

 The readout on the phone said it was Manager Beth's number.